 Troubleshooting steps for removing Google Redirect Virus manually

-Unlike most of the infections, in case of Google Redirect Virus you will find only one or two files which is related to the infection.
+Unlike most of the infections, in the case of Google Redirect Virus, you will find only one or two files which are related to the infection.
 But if the infection is ignored initially, the number of infected files seems to increase over a period of time.
 So better get rid of the infection as soon as you find redirect problems.
 Follow the troubleshooting methods mentioned below to get rid of google redirect virus.
 There is also a video below.

-1) Enable hidden files by opening folder options (start –>run –> control folders),under view tab
+- Enable hidden files by opening folder options

 - enable show hidden files, folders and drives